lsst/rtn-032/index.rst

 Xrootd storage) and s3 storage. `Example configuration can be found at the Xrootd HOW-To page
 <https://xrootd-howto.readthedocs.io/en/latest/tpc/#an-example-of-wlcg-tpc-configuration-with-x509-authentication>`_.

-Rucio and FTS will manage the data transfer among RSEs.
-Users may also download or upload against RSEs.
-The required VO support is listed in the above :ref:`Authz section<AA-mechanism>`.
+Rucio and FTS will manage the data transfer among RSEs, and use VOMS attribute from the 'lsst' VO to authorize access to RSEs, as described in the above :ref:`Authz section<AA-mechanism>`.
 This corresponds to the following lines in the Xrootd authorization file (usually /etc/xrootd/auth_file):

-.. code -block:: none
-   = lsstddmopr o: lsst g: /lsst r: ddmopr x lsstddmopr /dir rwildn o lsst /dir rl
+    = lsstddmopr o: lsst g: /lsst r: ddmopr

+    x lsstddmopr /dir rwildn

+    o lsst /dir rl

 In the future, we may also ask storage systems to provide periodic dumps (list of files) to discover dark and missing data.